Skip to main content

 Manager control over internal taxes

-The purpose of management control is to detect and correct less complex errors and non-compliance.
+The purpose of management control is to detect and correct less complex errors and non-compliances.
 It is addressed to verifying in general all the tax debts individually considered, on the basis of the information held by the Tax Agency.
 It is based, fundamentally, on computer processes and documentary checks (without inspection of the taxpayer's company accounts), usually carried out in its own offices.

 Personal Income Tax

-Furthermore, and within the framework of this tax, 147,648 settlements have been made for withholding control, 52.5% more than in 2019.
+In addition, and within the framework of this tax, 147,648 settlements have been made for withholding control, 52.5% more than in 2019.

-The results obtained are reflected in Table 33.
+The results obtained are reflected in Table No. 33.
 Control actions in the Personal Income Tax (Annex).
 New window

 Corporation Tax and Value Added Tax

-During 2020, the actions completed throughout the year carried out in relation to Corporate Tax have reached 58,689 actions (6.6% more than in 2019), and those of the Value Added Tax have reached 318,966 (an 0.6% more than in 2019).
-To the Corporate Tax figures, 26,554 settlements for installment payments should be added (6.4% more than in 2019).
+During 2020, the actions completed throughout the year in relation to Corporate Tax reached 58,689 actions (6.6% more than in 2019), and those in relation to Value Added Tax reached 318,966 (0.6% more than in 2019).
+In addition to the corporate tax figures, there are 26,554 settlements for split payments (6.4% more than in 2019).

 Actions on taxpayers in Modules